The Inspirador Story: You Don’t Lose a Business to Failure — You Lose It to the Unknown

 Being an entrepreneur means learning to carry what you can't share.

 When people ask how business is going, you smile.
 You talk about weddings booked, couples in love, the beauty of what you've built.
 You don't mention the liens strangling your refinance.
-You don't explain the 3-year clock counting down while you serve champagne.
+You don't explain the three-year clock counting down while you serve champagne.

 You don't tell them you're fighting for survival in a system designed to make you disappear quietly.